Dali Kingdom: History

 Gilt Silver Statue of Ganruda inlaid with crystal beads, found at the Qianxun Pagoda of Chongsheng Temple, exhibited at Yunnan Provincial Museum.

 Origins

-Nanzhao was overthrown in 902 and three dynasties ruling successor kingdoms called Great Changhe (903-927), Great Tianxing (927-928), and Great Yining (928-937) followed in quick succession before Duan Siping seized power in 937, establishing himself at Dali.
+Nanzhao was overthrown in 902.
+Three dynasties ruling successor kingdoms, Great Changhe (903-927), Great Tianxing (927-928), and Great Yining (928-937), followed in quick succession.
+Duan Siping seized power in 937, establishing himself at Dali.
 The Duan clan professed to have Han ancestry.
 Yuan dynasty records said the Duan family came from Wuwei in Gansu:

 Yuan records claim that the Dali kingdom’s Duan rulers originally came from Wuwei Commandery in modern-day Gansu Province, but this is not confirmed by Song or Dali sources.
 A significant change from Nanzhao is apparent in Dali rulers’ naming practices, which generally do not follow the patronymic linkage system.
 This suggests that the Dali elites presented themselves as more “Chinese” than their Nanzhao counterparts.